Can you be truthful and misleading?

 (v) The product bears a statement that the food is not “low calorie” or “calorie reduced” (unless the food meets the requirements for a “low” or “reduced calorie” food) and that directs consumers’ attention to the nutrition panel for further information on sugar and calorie content.

 So technically, 100% orange juice is not a substitute for 100% juice, and thus Odwalla product mislead the consumer and was ‘mislabeld.’

 The issue is now in arbitration, we’ll have to wait for the outcome.

 Bottom line, know what your claims mean – read all the text or hire an expert that does it for you.
-But a truthful phrase, “No added sugars” has caused Odwalla (i.e. Pepsicola) a lot.
+But a truthful phrase, “No added sugars” has caused Odwalla (i.e. Coca-Cola company) a lot of trouble.